JacquesIversen/pp5-react/Testing.md

   5. 3 Dots shows only if owner of issue == pass
   6. 3 Dots edit link takes you to EditIssue == pass
   7. 3 Dots Delete, deletes issue == pass
-  8. 3 Dots Delete, confirmation alert apearing == Fail // Alert error
+  8. 3 Dots Delete, confirmation alert apearing == pass
   9. IssueDescription: Vehicle description is displayed in right side == pass
   10. IssueDescription: Owner Biography and Avatar is displayed in right side == Pass
   11. CreateComment: Create comment module is Rendered == Pass
   12. CreateComment: Create comment module creates comments when promted data == Pass
-  13. CreateComment: When comment created, user is verified with alert == Fail
+  13. CreateComment: When comment created, user is verified with alert == pass
-  14. CreateComment: created with blank should result in displayed error == Fail
+  14. CreateComment: created with blank should result in displayed error == pass
   15. CreateComment: create a comment (not logged in) not visible == Pass
   16. Comment: Comments should appear stacked, and GET all comments realted to issue == pass
   17. Comment: Comments should filter with newest ascending == pass